India cricket captain Virat Kohli pictured at Leeds restaurant Bundobust

-India cricket captain Virat Kohli and producer Anuska Sharma eat at Leeds' Bundobust before England v India game at Headingley Stadium
+India cricket captain Virat Kohli and producer Anushka Sharma eat at Leeds' Bundobust before England v India game at Headingley Stadium

 Indian cricket captain Virat Kohli sat down for a meal at a Leeds street food restaurant ahead of his team's third test against England and Headingley.

-The batsman was joined at Bundobust by his wife Anusha Sharma, popular Hindi actress and co-founder of the production company Clean Slate Filmz.
+The batsman was joined at Bundobust by his wife Anushka Sharma, popular Hindi actress and co-founder of the production company Clean Slate Filmz.

 Read More